Astrology software: Features

 Computer astrology programs today typically make accurate planet position calculations, display and print these positions using astrological glyph symbols in graphic charts, save and retrieve individuals' data to and from database files, compare the planet positions of different charts to find the astrological aspects between them (e.g. for compatibility), calculate the dates of important events in the future for a chart, and research the saved chart database.
 Some generate colorful geographical maps with lines showing where the planets rise and culminate at a significant time, usually the time of birth or the time of inception of an organization (called astrocartography).
 Astrology programs usually come bundled with an electronic atlas, allowing the review of the longitudes, latitudes, and time zone observance histories for cities and towns.
 Many assemble interpretive text about the various element combinations in a chart into comprehensive printed reports.

+Software development tools for astrology

+Software libraries exist to aid in the development of astronomical software.
+These libraries can also be leveraged for use in astrological projects.
+One such tool is Swiss Ephemeris, which is an astronomical almanac developed by Astrodienst AG, Switzerland, the makers of Astrolog.
+It is widely used for calculating the positions of planets, moons, asteroids, and stars for a given date and time.
+The library can be integrated with several programming languages including C#, C++, Java, and .NET.
+The Swiss Ephemeris primarily uses the Jet Propulsion Laboratory Development Ephemeris as its source data for positions of the Sun, Moon and planets.
+It uses data from Astronomisches Rechen-Institut (ARI) in Heidelberg, Germany for the positions of asteroids.